-David L. Rieser is a member of the firm's Environmental, Regulatory & Redevelopment Law practice.
-He has over three decades of experience advising clients in all areas of environmental law, including legislative, regulatory, compliance and law enforcement matters, corporate, commercial and real estate transactions, governmental and private cost-recovery actions, environmental insurance coverage, and remediation of contaminated sites.
+David Rieser, head of the firm's Environmental, Regulatory & Redevelopment Law practice, has more than three decades of experience advising clients in all areas of environmental law, including legislative, regulatory, compliance and law enforcement matters, corporate, commercial and real estate transactions, governmental and private cost-recovery actions, environmental insurance coverage, and remediation of contaminated sites.
 David serves Fortune 100 and mid-sized companies operating in a broad range of industries, including power generation, chemicals, petroleum, steel, railways, food and consumer products, financial services, waste management and insurance.

 David regularly counsels buyers and sellers of commercial and industrial property and businesses as well as their lenders on the assessment and allocation of environmental risks of the transactions, including acquisitions and dispositions of assets valued in the hundreds of millions of dollars.
 Recent transactions have involved assets located in Europe and the United States, and include deals for contaminated and other properties requiring environmental remediation.

 An experienced litigator, David has argued cases in federal and state courts, including a recent victory in the U.S. Circuit Court of Appeals for the Seventh Circuit, in which he represented a coalition seeking to preserve commercial navigation in the Chicago waterways.
 Other matters have included cost recovery and enforcement actions and insurance disputes involving coverage for environmental damages.

 David is admitted to practice in Illinois and before the Seventh Circuit Court of Appeals, U.S. District Courts for the Central and Northern Districts of Illinois and the Western District of Michigan.